AdaCore/learn/content/courses/advanced-ada/chapters/types.rst

 Base
 ~~~~

-The :ada:`Base` attribute gives us the unconstrained version of a subtype.
-As
+The :ada:`Base` attribute gives us the unconstrained underlying hardware
-an example, let's say we declared a subtype of the :ada:`Integer` type named
+representation selected for a given numeric type.
+As an example, let's say we
-:ada:`One_To_Ten`:
+declared a subtype of the :ada:`Integer` type named :ada:`One_To_Ten`:

 .. code:: ada compile_button project=Courses.Advanced_Ada.Types.Base_Attr